maurges/every-rust-gui-library/notes.md

 tutorial actually, I figured it out.
 There was an example on adding state, though not as a member.
 But it almost worked, except that I need to use two $ and they are too magical to just be used as a prefix.

+A question still remains on can I pipe the data out of a widget with rx?
+Like a feed a state to it, it feeds state back, I react to it somehow.
+Let's try a simple example.

+Holy shit, the trait errors upon not satisfying StateWriter are horrendous.
+It's partly my fault, by I'd say it's mostly the macros.
+The problem seems to be that pipe gives you not a new state reader, but a pipe, which is a whole separate thing.
+God damn it, there are too many new concepts and objects.
+What exactly is the difference between a pipe and a state?
+Both have a value, both allow to watch for updates.
+From the tutorial, they want pipes to be the obvious marker of reactivity, but I don't get the difference.
+From this goal, it might mean that I a counter with a state and a counter with a pipe must necessarily be different.
+Not ideal.
+I also don't get if a pipe can be writeable.
+This problem with distinguishing pipes and states reminds me of KAS, but I don't remember if they solved it or not.
+Went to read my notes, and I see that the distinction exists in standard widgets, but I can write my own ones without it.
+Here I can't write my own widgets in two styles either, so it's consistent, if fucking inconvenient.
+Go and look at qml and slint, people! (and gtk afair)

+It took me a bit to figure out how H1 is initialized with a pipe.
+From H1 go to H1Declarer, its text is DeclareInit which might be a const or a pipe.
+I wonder why can't one use a constant pipe, but whatever.
+Now, can I make my own declarers, and how?
+Actually, this might just be a red herring if bidirectional pipes don't exist.
+Does RxRust even support that?
+Looking at the methods, it seems not.
+Alrighty, Let's do the bullshit with callbacks I guess.

+Played around with the text field, it doesn't support ctrl+backspace, but supports ctrl-movement at least.
+Some other behaviours are weird.
+I wonder how it works on mac.

 # About accessiblity